hollyz1jderveld/hollyz1jderveld.github.io/index.md

 [✩](https://stephanelambion.com/) [✬](https://tommi.space/) [★](https://aslinurmahmutoglu.com/) [✶](https://www.supergijs.com/) [✪](https://savva.work/)

-*recently, in light of the good weather, i've been going on runs, the longest i've ever gone on. the blossoms motivate me, they remind me that growth is possible, but growth takes energy. the page is, then, of course, pink.*
+*there was a heatwave here in the netherlands, and since i've moved here the warm weather can only ever mean time by the water. did you know, when i made this site, the background used to be an image of the texture of water?*

-*as of 22 April, 2026, this website is two years, four months and twenty days old.*
+*as of 4 May, 2026, this website is two years, five months old.*